 A planning approach in communities that sets out community tourism development areas and conditions/restrictions will be considered.
-Also strategies will be in place to ensure that the health and safety requirements are met by community tourism CTE and enforced through regular inspections.
+Also strategies will be in place to ensure that the health and safety requirements are met by CTEs and enforced through regular inspections.